 Anna Paulowna – Julianadorp -Groote Keeten – Callantsoog – Petten – ‘t Zand – Anna Paulowna.

-If you decide to head towards the station of Anna Paulowna, don’t forget the endless amount of activities they have in this village during April.
+If you decide to head towards the station of Anna Paulowna, don’t forget the endless amount of activities they have in and around this village during April.
 The dates differ every year, but it always comes back.